 Many times, the families of the addict have a harder time seeing their role in the strain on the familial relationship and therapy can be stalled.
 This may cause the patient enrolled in treatment to have anxiety or reservations about opening up and getting real.
 The focus of family behavior therapy is to improve the relationships of all involved, and that requires cooperation from all.
 Family members may have their own grudges and issues, and those must be addressed as well if the family wishes to heal as a whole.

 Unresolved family issues and continued resentments can halt healing and recovery.
-While these issues can be revisited again if you choose to continue with a twelve step program, it’s always best to receive proper care from a certified addiction therapist with quality experience in helping families while still in the treatment setting.
+While these issues can be revisited again if you choose to continue with a twelve-step program, it’s always best to receive proper care from a certified addiction therapist with quality experience in helping families while still in the treatment setting.

 Here at Principles, we hold group sessions for families, so the loved ones of the patient can vent and relate to other families.
 Our family members often feel just as alone as we do while we are sick and suffering.
 Those close to us often feel a sense of inclusion and support once they have the opportunity to speak to others who are facing the same problems.
 It lifts a weight off of their shoulders to find that typically they are not at blame, and there are others out there that they can receive support from.